 Mental health.
 Individually two very mundane words, but when put together have so much stigma, you could almost feel the suffocation.
 One would not think that getting on a plane solo to fly to the other side of the world by yourself would help someone with anxiety, but I will try and change your mind.

 Mental Health does not just mean that you have something wrong with your brain.

 Very much like your physical health, your mental health needs to be taken care of too.

-Traveling solo while having the likes of anxiety may be what people think as the craziest and most stupid decision on the planet.
-I am part of many travel networks and forums asking for advice and the number of people I see asking if they should cancel their trip because they are too nervous is astonishing!
+Traveling solo while having the likes of anxiety may be what people think is the craziest and most stupid decision on the planet.
+I am part of many travel networks and forums asking for advice, and the number of people I see asking if they should cancel their trip because they are too nervous is astonishing!
 Travel to me is one of my happy places, where I do not feel anxious or sad.